Release your inner Martha Stewart and plan the high tea of your dreams at home.

 Who is going to be bestowed the honour of attending the best high tea in town?
 Setting your budget early will help keep the guest list under control.

 How do you want your high tea at home to look?
 Are you a Mad as a Hatter?
 A gorgeous garden party kinda girl?
 Maybe Marie Antoinette is your muse or you’re more of an eclectic hippy.
 Whatever your theme, make sure you lace it through every element of your high tea, from the invitations to the menu, the music and decor and even the dress code.

 Dust off your apron

-My favourite part of a high tea (besides the crockery of course)... the food!
+Our favourite part of a high tea (besides the crockery of course) is the food!
 Consider your overall theme when planning the menu and try to include items that can be made in advance and frozen so that you don’t get yourself into a tizz the night before or spend the entire event with your head in the oven.

 And the menu doesn’t have to be all sandwiches and scones.
 Mix it up!
 Got an Italian heritage?
-Put arancini on the menu (I’ll expect an invite if you do), cute little noodle boxes sitting pretty on a pedestal would totally go down a treat and ain’t nothing wrong with a good old sausage roll!
+Put arancini on the menu (we’ll expect an invite if you do), cute little noodle boxes sitting pretty on a pedestal would totally go down a treat and ain’t nothing wrong with a true blue sausage roll!